alex-petrenko/microtbs-rl/README.md

 python -m unittest
 ```

-You can install this package into your python env and use as a dependency:
+You can install this package into your python env and use it as a dependency:

 ```shell
 pip install -e .
 ```

-See comments in the individual modules for details.

 If you have any questions or problems please feel free to reach me: apetrenko1991@gmail.com
-or just go ahead and open an issue.
+Or just go ahead and open an issue here on Github.